BIRCH Overview Information

 BIRCH Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of birch during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking birch if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Allergy to wild carrot, mugwort, celery, and spices: Birch pollen can cause allergic reactions in people who are allergic to these plants and spices.
+Allergy to wild carrot, mugwort, celery, and other spices: Birch pollen might cause allergies in people who are sensitive to wild carrot, mugwort, and celery.
 This has been called the “celery-carrot-mugwort-spice syndrome.”
+Birch pollen might also cause allergies in people who are sensitive to certain other plants, including apples, soybeans, hazelnuts, and peanuts.

 High blood pressure: There is some concern that birch leaf might increase the amount of salt (sodium) that the body retains, and this can make high blood pressure worse.